 What are cyanotic spells (tet spells)?

 Emergency first aid is to keep the baby in the knee chest position – keeping the baby in such a way that knees and front of the chest both touch the bed.
-This cuts off the blood returning from the legs and increases the resistance to pumping out of blood from the heart.
+Placing in knee chest position cuts off the blood returning from the legs and increases the resistance to pumping out of blood from the heart.
 Both of these are helpful in allowing more blood reaching the lung for oxygenation.
-Final result if improvement in the oxygen level of blood reaching the body and decrease in bluish colour.
+Finally, this leads to improvement in the oxygen level of blood reaching the body and decrease in bluish colour.

 It is called tet spell because it is common in a disease called Tetralogy of Fallot.
 Tetralogy of Fallot is a combination of four birth defects of the heart.
 These four defects are:

 - Defect in the wall between two lower chambers of the heart, called as ventricular septal defect

 - Obstruction to flow of blood from right ventricle (lower right chamber of the heart) to the lungs

 - Thickening of the wall of right ventricle

 - Over riding of aorta (large blood vessel carrying oxygenated blood to the whole of the body) over the ventricular septal defect